 Whether you're looking forward to your next trip or are new to the Trust, there are lots of other ways to get involved and stay supported all year round too.

-Everyone knows how awesome the Trust skippers are!
+The Trust skippers have got your back - they are awesome at making sure you have a great and safe time.
 In our Trust Tutorials series, they explain everything you have, or will, learn when you get afloat in Cowes or Largs.

 From tying the essential knots, understanding how sails make the boat move and how the tide works, to navigation, predicting the weather and learning about lifejackets, everything you need to know is right here.
 And that's before we even mention Uno...View the playlist Subscribe to YouTube